derekmt12/derekndavis.com/posts/calling-angularjs-services-from-react.md

 kick off a digest.
 The way we do that is by wrapping the service before we hand it to React.

+We make a new service called `reactCounterService`, and its job is to call through to the `counterService` and trigger a digest cycle.

 ```javascript
 exampleModule.factory(
   'reactCounterService',